Additional

 • Workflow Intelligence is the always-on cognitive runtime.

-• Routines are the primary saved automation product for policy, triggers, outputs, and observability.
+• Routines are the primary saved automation product for instructions, targets, triggers, outputs, policy, and observability.

-• Scheduled Tasks are the lower-level cron-backed execution engine used directly by advanced users and as a compiled backend for schedules.
+• Scheduled Tasks, Webhooks, and Event Triggers are lower-level execution engines used directly by advanced users and as compiled backends for routines.

 Task Overflow Menu